CERT-Polska/Artemis/docs/quick-start.rst

 **If you want to increase the number of instances of a module to speed up scanning, modify the numbers of instances in** ``./scripts/start``
 (e.g. by changing ``--scale=karton-bruter=5`` to ``--scale=karton-bruter=20``).
 By default
 some modules are spawned in a couple of instances, but you may want more of them.
+You can also pass the ``--single-worker`` parameter to the script to limit the number of each Karton worker to one.
+This is useful for development, testing, or running on machines with limited resources.

 For the full list of available configuration options you may set in the ``.env`` file, see :doc:`user-guide/configuration`.